ArduPilot/ardupilot_wiki/copter/source/docs/safety-multicopter.rst

       the right for several seconds to arm the motors.
    #.
 After landing your first response should be to hold the throttle
       down and to the left for several seconds to "Disarm" the motors.
-      \* Disarm condition can be tested by moving the throttle stick up, if the motors do not move it is disarmed.
+      Disarm condition can be tested by moving the throttle stick up, if the motors do not move it is probably disarmed.
    #.
 Even when disarmed, the throttle stick should always be kept in
       the full down position except when flying.